 F5: What gases in OLTC oil indicate a problem?

-Key indicator gases include Acetylen (C₂H₂) indicating arcing, Wasserstoff (H₂) und Ethylen (C₂H₄) indicating overheating, und Kohlenmonoxid (KO) indicating cellulose insulation degradation.
+Key indicator gases include Acetylen (C₂H₂) indicating arcing, Wasserstoff (H₂) Und Ethylen (C₂H₄) indicating overheating, Und Kohlenmonoxid (CO) indicating cellulose insulation degradation.
 The rate of gas generation is often more significant than absolute concentration.

 F6: Can online monitoring completely replace physical inspections?